He-Jianing/COSEE/README.md

 #### eval_signal.sh

-This is for evaluating fine-tuned COSEE models, given a number of different early exit thresholds.
+This is for evaluating fine-tuned COSEE models, given a number of different early exiting thresholds.